allenwest24/Adventures-in-SQL/README.md

 - Data is stored for companies in databases on a server
 - SQL allows us to communicate to the server.
 - Works on tables essentially
+- Simple examples provided in proper use folder

 *sqlite online for examples

+# SQL Injection

+*practice done on metasploitable2